British logistics in the Western Allied invasion of Germany: Planning

-Thus far in the campaign in North West Europe, XXX Corps had only served as part of the British Second Army, and it found that maintenance procedures of the First Canadian Army differed from what it had been used to due to the fact that the First Canadian Army's operations had been conducted where there had been adequate communications.
-Consequently, the daily pack trains that carried supplies were normally run straight through from the advanced base to the corps railheads, which were normally stocked on a commodity basis, and the roadheads supporting the First Canadian Army carried much less stock than its British Second Army counterparts.
+Thus far in the campaign in North-West Europe, XXX Corps had only served as part of the British Second Army, and it found that maintenance procedures of the First Canadian Army differed from what it had been used to due to the fact that the First Canadian Army's operations had been conducted where there had been adequate communications.
+Consequently, the daily pack trains that carried supplies were normally run straight through from the advanced base to the corps railheads, each of which normally stocked a particular commodity, such as ammunition, POL or engineer supplies, and the roadheads supporting the First Canadian Army carried much less stock than its British Second Army counterparts.
 This saved on road transport, but at the cost of some degree of flexibility.

-It did not remove the need from road transport entirely though, and XXX Corps found that the First Canadian Army was unable to provide any additional resources.
-Fourteen transport platoons, each of which operated thirty vehicles, were taken from the formations to serve the corps's needs.
-The possibility that the Germans might flood the forward area was not overlooked, and a company of DUKW amphibious trucks and a platoon of Terrapin amphibious vehicles was on 48-hours notice to assist.
+It did not remove the need for road transport entirely though, and XXX Corps found that the First Canadian Army was unable to provide any further resources.
+Fourteen transport platoons, each of which operated thirty vehicles, were taken from the divisions to serve the corps' needs.
+The possibility that the Germans might flood the forward area was not overlooked, and a company of DUKW amphibious trucks and a platoon of Terrapin amphibious vehicles was on 48-hours' notice to assist.
 During February 300,000 LT of supplies were delivered to the XXX Corps railheads.
 Supplies and POL were stocked at Eindhoven; POL at Schijndel; ammunition at Veghel, Uden, Oss and Wijchen; road material at Mill; coal at Best; and bridging at 's-Hertogenbosch.

 Execution

 Once the battle commenced on 8 February, the main administrative task was replenishing the stocks of ammunition.
 Since the First Canadian Army did not hold large stocks at No. 11 Army Roadhead, it was dependent on the daily arrival of ammunition trains.
 Daily expenditure of ammunition soon exceeded a trainload, so the non-arrival of even one train meant that ammunition had to be drawn from the Second Army roadhead at Bourg Leopold.
 Since prompt clearance of the trains was essential to allow turnaround of the locomotives and rolling stock, vehicles had to be used to clear less urgently required supplies such as POL, coal and engineer stores.
 Ammunition expenditure was prodigious, and a system of rationing had to be introduced.
-This was never satisfactorily implemented, and confusion and duplication was created by the same requests for additional ammunition being made through multiple channels.
+This was never satisfactorily implemented, and confusion and duplication was created by the same requests for more ammunition being made through multiple channels.